Native Plants for Butterfly Gardening

 4. PLANT LISTS TO GET YOU STARTED

-Linked here are several tables to help you choose Willamette Valley native plants that support native butterflies.
-The first three tables listed include links and availability at the Benton SWCD Native Plant Sale.
+Linked below are several tables to help you choose Willamette Valley native plants that support native butterflies.